ManasiHaldankar/Leetcode-SQL-solutions/README.md

 Write a solution to report the movies with an odd-numbered ID and a description that is not "boring".
 Return the result table ordered by rating in descending order.

+16. Average Selling Price

+Write a solution to find the average selling price for each product. average_price should be rounded to 2 decimal places.
+Return the result table in any order.